mvcisback/SSLVC/report/report.md

 Face Detection
 --------------

-The first step in detecting faces is preprocessing every frame.
-In most image processing application, preprocessing is done to assure better quality results.
-For this project the preprocessing steps are as follows,
+The first step in detecting faces is prepossessing every frame.
+In most image processing application, prepossessing is done to assure better quality results.
+For this project the prepossessing steps are as follows,

 1. Resize the video frames to smaller dimensions so we can detect